Introduction

 - Alternative Benefits Plan (ABP): The same scope of care as CN, applicable to the Apple Health for Adults program.

-- Medical Care Services (MCS): The scope of care covering fewer health care services than MN.
+- Medical Care Services (MCS): The scope of care covers fewer health care services than MN.
 MCS is a state-funded medical program available to incapacitated adults who are not eligible for Apple Health programs with CN, ABP, or MN scope of care.

 Washington Apple Health